-The County additionally SUPPORTS additional funding from the Land Acquisition Trust Fund for beach restoration, Everglades Restoration, efforts to benefit Lake Okeechobee, the Lake Worth Lagoon, the Loxahatchee River, alternative water supply, and regional multi-faceted projects that benefit the environment and inhabitants of Palm Beach County, including the C-51 Reservoir Project, as well as the inclusion of the Loxahatchee River and Lake Worth Lagoon in legislation establishing dedicated funding for Everglades Restoration, including those local projects under consideration and development as locally preferred projects.
+Palm Beach County additionally SUPPORTS additional funding from the Land Acquisition Trust fund for beach restoration, Everglades Restoration, efforts to benefit Lake Okeechobee, Lake Worth Lagoon, the Loxahatchee River, alternative water supply and regional multi-faceted projects that benefit the environment and inhabitants of Palm Beach County, as well as the inclusion of the Loxahatchee River and Lake Worth Lagoon in legislation establishing dedicated funding for Everglades Restoration, including those local projects under consideration and development as locally preferred projects.

-Additionally, the County SUPPORTS legislation expanding the approved uses of funding under the Florida Communities Trust (Chapter 380, F.S.) to address climate change, land management and coastal resiliency projects, as well as the expansion of funding appropriated for land acquisition under the FCT.
+Additionally, Palm Beach County SUPPORTS legislation expanding the approved uses of funding under the Florida Communities Trust (Chapter 380, F.S.) to address climate change, land management and coastal resiliency projects, as well as the expansion of funding appropriated for land acquisition under the FCT.